China virus outbreak revives calls to stop wildlife trade

 Demand for wild animals in Asia, especially China, is hastening the extinction of many species, on top of posing a perennial health threat that authorities have failed to fully address despite growing risks of a global pandemic.

-In response to the crisis that has been centered in the big industrial city of Wuhan, China’s Agriculture Ministry issued an order earlier this week ordering tightened controls on trade in wildlife.
+In response to the crisis that has been centered in the big industrial city of Wuhan, China’s Agriculture Ministry issued an order earlier this week for tightened controls on trade in wildlife.

+A group of 19 prominent researchers from the Chinese Academy of Sciences, the Wuhan Institute of Virology and the nation’s top universities are calling for the government in China to crack down on wildlife markets such as the one at the center of the Wuhan outbreak.

+Illegal trade flourishes in “loopholes” of the legal wildlife trade in China and increases the probability of an outbreak, the group wrote in an open letter posted on Weibo.
+“This is the hidden danger for the trade and consumption” of wild animals, the letter read.
+They advocate vastly increasing on-site inspections and government oversight of all wildlife markets.

 The New York-based Wildlife Conservation Society, meanwhile, appealed for an end to wildlife markets everywhere, not just in China.